MAIF/daikoku/manual/src/main/paradox/adminusage/1-tenants.md

 The email adresses to report some Daikoku alert.

 ### Mailer
 The mailer type, by default just the standard output.
-Mailgun or Mailjet can be configure.
+Mailgun or Mailjet can be configured.

 ### Bucket
 An object storage can be set to store tenant and team assets.

 ### Unlogged home description
 The unlogged home description is the first content shown to user for private tenant, before the login page.
-It can also be enable for public tenant.
+It can also be enabled for public tenant.